 She received a B.A. in Sociology/Anthropology and International Studies from Kalamazoo College (1996), a M.A. in International Affairs (African Studies) from Ohio University (2000), a Ph.D. in Education (Cultural Studies) and a Graduate Certificate in Women’s and Gender Studies from Ohio University (2013).
-Dr. Cutcher has lived and conducted research in Kenya, Tanzania and Swaziland.
+Dr. Cutcher has lived and conducted research in Kenya, Tanzania, South Africa, and Eswatini.
 She received a Fulbright Fellowship and an American Fellowship from the American Association of University Women (AAUW) for her dissertation research in Kenya.

 Dr. Cutcher supports the administration and instruction of Less Commonly Taught Languages at Ohio University.
 She coordinated the Foreign Language and Area Studies (FLAS) Fellowships program at Ohio University from 2000-2003.
 She also served as the Program Coordinator of the Summer Cooperative African Language Institute (SCALI) at Ohio University in 2003 and 2004.
 She is certified in Second Language Acquisition and attended the Swahili STARTALK Program for Language Instructors at the University of Wisconsin-Madison in 2010.
 She was the Program Director for the Swahili STARTALK Summer Intensive Language Institute at Ohio University in 2016 and 2019.
 She participated in the Fulbright-Hays Swahili Group Projects Abroad (GPA) program with Yale University in Arusha, Tanzania in 1998.
 She has studied and conducted research in the Swahili language since 1994.
 She has done ethnographic research in Kenya among street children in Nairobi and with grassroots women's organizations in Nairobi and the coastal area of Kenya.
 This area is predominantly Swahili-speaking and the insights she brings from her experience inspires students with an interest in studying abroad and conducting research in East Africa.